 In reality, most agents charge different commissions.
 The reason behind the difference is that agents range in skill, experience, contacts, and more.

-When choosing an agent, keep in mind that one may not offer the same services to another—the cheaper the agent, the less they will provide.
+When choosing an agent, keep in mind that one may not offer the same services to another—the cheaper the agent, the less they will provide and having a partner or team can make a difference.

 In other words, you get what you pay for, and agents are paid what they are worth.